thunderheadone/one-sdk-ios/README.md

 	}
 }];
 ```

-*Note:* This will send a POST request to ONE.
 The response can be passed to the `processResponse` method as a parameter as shown above.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.

+*Note:*
+- This will send a `POST` request to ONE.
+- When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Retrieve a response for a UIViewController instance